vickyivova/Speaking-Swahili-Clock/README.md

 The .png files in the repository are used as background for the clock window.

 Within the terminal, move to the root directory, where the requirements file is located.
 With the command ``pip install -r requirements.txt`` you can install all necessary packages to run the code.
+In case you get a tkinter ImportError, please refer to: https://tkdocs.com/tutorial/install.html.
 Next, run the file code.py from the root directory with the command ``python code.py``.

 Two windows open when the command is executed.
 The main window contains the welcome text and the control buttons.
 The other is where you can have a clock showing the current time in your timezone.